 The Re Made Co. work has multiple parts, including:

 RE MADE BRAND VIDEO

 Best Made’s “American Felling Axe” brand video presents Best Made founder Peter Buchanan-Smith describing the axe as “embedded in our DNA” and “a tool that builds America.”
 The video’s images and rhetoric provide a complex inventory of masculinity, from manly competence and conquest, and a commentary on the positioning of “craft” and “design” as tools to elevate the elite.
-My goal in recreating the video, the first action of the Re Made work, was to use Buchanan-Smith’s own words to reveal the farce of his claims.
+The Re Made “American Master Plunger” brand video (here, side-by-side with the original) applies Buchanan-Smith’s words to the artisanal plunger.

 RE MADE SOCIAL MEDIA